 “Finished” or “Complete” vs “Story Accepted”

-If a Team does put tasks on the Sprint Backlog, they might find it helpful to create a boundary between tasks that the Team members themselves declare finished, and the Story/PBI being accepted by the Product Owner.
+If a Team does put tasks on the Sprint Backlog, they might find it helpful to create a boundary between tasks that the Team members themselves declare finished, and the User Story/PBI being accepted by the Product Owner.

-Bringing Retrospective into the Sprint
+Bringing Retrospective into the Sprint Backlog

-The Team here has also put a swim lane at the top for their actions or improvements that they committed to in the Sprint Retrospective.
+The example Team has also put a swim lane at the top for their actions or improvements that they committed to in the Sprint Retrospective.
 It’s at the top of the picture to act as a visual reminder that continually improving their process and Team is important.
 It’s recommended that the Developers include at least one action item from their previous Sprint’s Retrospective.

-What’s the Goal
+Adding the Sprint Goal

 Finally, the Team in our above example has placed their Sprint Goal atop the Sprint Backlog as a visual reminder that it is the overarching goal of the Sprint, rather than just finishing individual tasks.